sbabic/swupdate/doc/source/swupdate.rst

 suggest is to add support for boot counter in u-boot (documentation is in U-Boot docs).
-This allows U-Boot to track for attempts to successfully run the application, and if the boot counter is greater as a limit, can start automatically swupdate to replace a corrupt software.
+This allows U-Boot to track for attempts to successfully run the application, and if the boot counter is greater as a limit, can start automatically SWUpdate to replace a corrupt software.

 Building a single image